monome/docs/norns/engine-study-2.md

 	// see 'Getters and Setters' at https://doc.sccode.org/Guides/WritingClasses.html for more info var <params;

-	*initClass {
+	// in SuperCollider, asterisks denote functions which are specific to the class.
+	// '*initClass' is called when the class is initialized: https://doc.sccode.org/Classes/Class.html#*initClass *initClass {
 		StartUp.add {
 			var s = Server.default;